 Yesterday, Apple introduced the brand new M1 chip in the Apple Silicon series and launched three new Mac devices.
 Both the Mac mini and the MacBook Pro 13″ support 6K monitors.

-US blog MacRumors reports that Apple's new Mac mini and 13-inch MacBook Pro not only gain capabilities within the Mac that were previously impossible, but also work natively with some accessories for the first time.
-Thanks to the new M1 processor that Apple unveiled at the "One more thing" Mac event, the new 13-inch MacBook Pro and Mac mini are now compatible with a 6K screen, including Apple's own Pro Display XDR, a high-end screen that was usually reserved for Mac Pro owners.
-Oddly enough, the Intel-based MacBook Air launched this year was already capable of driving a 6K screen, so this is just a new feature for the 13-inch MacBook Pro and Mac mini.
-This now creates an even wider range of Macs that, as noted by MacRumors below, support higher-end screens.
-So is called it in the report:
+The US blog MacRumors reports that Apple's new Mac mini and 13-inch MacBook Pro not only gain previously impossible capabilities within the Mac, but also work natively with some accessories for the first time.
+Thanks to the new M1 processor, which Apple unveiled at the "One More Thing" Mac event, the new 13-inch MacBook Pro and Mac mini are now compatible with a 6K display, including Apple's own Pro Display XDR, a high-end display normally reserved for Mac Pro owners.
+Curiously, the Intel-based MacBook Air launched this year was already capable of driving a 6K display, so this is only a new feature for the 13-inch MacBook Pro and Mac mini.
+This now creates an even wider range of Macs that, as MacRumors notes below, support higher-end displays. is called it in the report:

 Apple M1 processor brings many advantages